juliasilge/widyr/cran-comments.md

-## Changes

-### Fixes

-* Update to work with the latest version of tidytext's cast_sparse.
-Adds rlang to IMPORTs. (@juliasilge, #30)
-* Update from data_frame() to tibble() in examples

-### Maintenance

-* Removed topicmodels from SUGGESTS (hasn't been required for several versions)
-* Fixed spelling mistakes of occurence->occurrence

-## Test environments
+## Release Summary

-* local OS X install, R 3.6.1
-* ubuntu 12.04 (on travis-ci), devel, release, oldrel
-* win-builder (devel and release)
+This release updates widyr for recent changes in the Matrix package and switches the maintainer.

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

+This release updates the maintainer from David Robinson to Julia Silge.

-## Reverse dependencies
+## revdepcheck results

-Reverse imports: akc and saotd
-Reverse depends: wikisourcer

-All passed R CMD CHECK with the new version of widyr.
+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages